Vettejeep/MSDS696-Masters-Final-Project/README.md

 ### Kaggle Placing at End of Modeling for the Class Project - Top 1% Score!
 ![Kaggle_Placing](img/Kaggle_Placing_28Apr.PNG)

-##### Note: Placing as of April 28th - competition is ongoing so placing will change.
+##### Note: Placing as of April 28th - competition is ongoing so placing will change and probably go down.
 ---
 ### Kevin Maher
 ### Vettejeep365@gmail.com